Flexor Digitorum Superficialis

 ArteryUlnar artery

 The muscle’s primary blood supply comes from the ulnar artery.
-Its anterior and lateral surfaces receive additional blood supply from radial artery branches.
-The posterior surface is supplied by the median artery branches, in addition to the ulnar artery.
+In addition to that, its anterior and lateral surfaces receive additional blood supply from the muscular branches of the radial artery.
+Similarly, the posterior surface receives supplementary blood supply from the muscular branches of the median artery.

 References